-- B2C companies employ more merchandising activities like coupons, displays, store fronts (both real and Internet) and offers to entice the target market to buy.
+- B2C companies employ more merchandising activities like coupons, displays, store fronts and offers to entice the target market to buy.

-- B2C marketing campaigns are concerned with the transaction, are shorter in duration and need to capture the customer’s interest immediately.
+- B2C marketing campaigns are concerned with the transaction.
+They are shorter in duration and need to capture the customer’s interest immediately.
 These campaigns often offer special deals, discounts, or vouchers that can be used both online and in the store.

 For example, the goal of an email campaign for a B2C company is to get consumers to buy the product immediately.
 The email will take the consumer to a landing page on the website.
 This landing page is designed to sell the product and make purchasing very easy by integrating the shopping cart and checkout page into the flow of the transaction.
 Any more than a couple of clicks and the customer is likely to abandon the shopping cart.

 One interesting aspect of B2C marketing is the importance of loyalty.
 Amazon, Best Buy, and Staples combine merchandising and education to keep customers coming back.
 Add great customer service, and you get a winning combination.

 Businesses that sell directly to businesses (B2B)